 AVID Elective Class

-Curie AVID focuses is collaboration, teaching students how to lead a group and work effectively with others.
+Curie AVID focuses on collaboration, teaching students how to lead in a group and work effectively with others.
 Collaborative and team building activities are usually held on Fridays.
-These activities are not only creative and fun but also practice some of the important writing, inquiry, collaboration, organization and reading (WICOR) skills students are learning throughout 4 years in AVID.
+These activities are not only creative and fun but also practice some of the important writing, inquiry, collaboration, organization and reading (WICOR) skills students are learning throughout their 4 years in AVID.

 The lessons students learn through these activities are valuable because college students often work together in small groups in classes or study groups.
 Many career fields also require individuals to work in teams to solve a problem, create and innovate.
 AVID students are provided many opportunities to develop and hone their leadership and collaborative skills.

 What is a tutorial?

 Small group tutorial sessions are held twice a week in the AVID elective class.
 During tutorials, the AVID elective class is divided into small groups.
-Under the direction and supervision of the AVID elective teacher, an AVID trained tutor facilitates the student-led discussions at each group to help students find the answer to a question, problem, project, and any other school-work related point of confusion they may have.
+Under the direction and supervision of the AVID elective teacher, AVID trained tutors facilitates the student-led discussions at each group to help students find the answer to a question, problem, project, and any other school-work related point of confusion they may have.

 What is the purpose of tutorials?

-* Create deeper understanding of concepts covered in core content class
+- Create deeper understanding of concepts covered in core content classes

 - Develop skills necessary to become self-directed learners.

 - It's not just homework help.